 If you need to dispose of excess or bulky waste, such as tires, furniture, renovation scrap, stumps or large limbs from private trees, appliances, etc, please consider the following options:

-Please report graffiti by calling the SB Direct at 909-384-7272 or utilize the City's online portal or GORequest mobile app.
+Please report graffiti by calling the SB Direct at 909-384-7272 or utilize the City's SB Access Online portal or GORequest mobile app.

 Potholes & Sinkholes in City Streets